 How to Build a Chiseled Chest without a Bench Press

 Building a chiseled chest is very often one of the top goals of men who work out on a regular basis.
-If you have a gym membership, then you might naturally gravitate around the bench press setup areas.
+If you have a gym membership, then you might naturally gravitate around the bench press setup areas to work out chest muscles.
 However, contrary to popular belief, you do not need to spend any time on a bench press station, in order to build a chiseled chest.
 In fact, you do not need a bench press at all, to sculpt a great looking chest.
+You can use At-home workouts and different workout programs to do this.
 There are several simple chest exercises you can do at home, that do not involve a bench press machine.

 Building a Chiseled Chest

-When looking to build a chiseled chest, most people often make the mistake of just lifting plated barbells.
+When looking to work out chest muscles, most people often make the mistake of just lifting plated barbells.
 The truth is, doing just bench press routines is not effective, because these exercises limit your ability to achieve size and strength in your pecs.
 The reason is that bench presses are considered pushing exercises; and pushing exercises are only half of the equation, when it comes to building a chiseled chest.
 To maximize your results, you need pushing and squeezing exercise routines.